-The default length of the system log is 1000 KiB.
-Once this size is reached, a new file is created for storing the system log.
-When the second file is full, the first file is overwritten with a new log.
+The default size of the system log is 1000 KiB.
+Once this limit is reached, a new file is created to store subsequent log entries.
+When the second file becomes full, the first file is overwritten.
+You can configure the Log Size Limit and other related settings in the Syslog configuration, accessible via Configuration \rightarrow Services \rightarrow Syslog.